texfaq/texfaq.github.io/FAQ-nonfree.md

 which covers packages that the CTAN administrators believe to be free even though the authors haven't used a standard licence.)

-There is a corollary to the 'general rule': if you notice something that ought to be in the distributions, for which there is no catalogue entry, please let the CTAN team (<a href="mailto:ctan@dante.de">ctan@dante.de</a>) know.
+There is a corollary to the ''general rule'': if you notice something that ought to be in the distributions, for which there is no catalogue entry, please let the CTAN team (<a href="mailto:ctan@dante.de">ctan@dante.de</a>) know.
 It may well be that the package has simply been missed, but some aren't